HackBulgaria/Programming101-3/week5/1-Dungeons-and-Pythons/README.md

 Enemy is dead!
 ```

+### Fight steps

+The fight follows this algorithm:

+* Our hero always attacks first
+* We always use the attack that deals more damage
+* If our weapon and our spell deals the same amount of damage, use the spell first.
+* When you run out of mana, use the weapon (if any)
+* Think of how you can make the enemies cast spells?

 ## Creativity and Improvisation

 As you can see, this is a big and a fat problem.
 There are things that are not well defined.